This is a supporting legal document which you should read before completing an application form.

 ‘Foreground IPR’ means IPR created by you or a sub-contractor for the Project.

-3.2 Any advertising, presentation or media coverage by you and training materials, activity or products connected to the Project shall acknowledge CITB’s funding and be in accordance with the advice that shall be communicated to you separately.
+3.2 Any advertising, presentation or media coverage by you and training materials, activity or products connected to the Project shall acknowledge CITB’s funding.

 3.3 Except as expressly set out in this Agreement you are not authorised to use any of CITB’s logo and/or trademarks without our prior written approval.